alex23lemm/AWS-AI-Services-R-Workshop/04_Rekognition_Custom_Labels_and_R/04_Rekognition_Custom_Labels_and_R.md

 <img src="./images/console/07_dataset_after_manifest_import.png" width="85%" />

-**Important**: Using an existing manifest file to create a Custom Labels dataset will also create a NEW manifest file **output.manifest** in your Custom Labels S3 default bucket underneath `/datasets/[DATASET_NAME]/manifests/output`.
-This new manifest file will be the one that we'll pass as a parameter when starting the training job later.
+**Important**: Using an existing manifest file to create a Custom Labels dataset will also create a NEW manifest file **output.manifest** in your Custom Labels S3 default bucket underneath `[YOUR_CUSTOM_LABELS_DEFAULT_BUCKET]/datasets/swoosh_dataset/manifests/output`.
+This new manifest file will be the one that we'll pass as a parameter when starting the training job later:

 <img src="./images/console/08_swoosh_dataset_manifest.png" width="60%" />